This is a one-stop resource to help you learn to backpack, or backpack better. It:

-Warning: If you pursue a backpacking objective with the wrong approach, disaster ensues.
+Takeaway: Whatever your intended mix of activities, you will need corresponding gear, supplies, and skills.
+If you pursue a backpacking objective with the wrong approach, disaster can ensue.

-Do not confuse the hike-all-day style with “ultralight backpacking,” which:
+Do not confuse the hike-all-day style with “ultralight backpacking,” which seems to:

-- Mistakenly defines backpackers by the weight of their packs, not by why they go;
+- Mistakenly define backpackers by the weight of their packs, not by why they go;

-- Worships gear above all else, even though it’s not the primary factor in one’s success; and,
+- Worship gear above all else, even though it’s not the primary factor in one’s success; and,

-- Assumes that lighter is always better, which patently false.
+- Assume that lighter is always better, which is patently false.